🔍 공개 퀴즈 검색

 What is 'perspective bias'?

-2. Statistical data
+2. Statistical data and numbers

-3. Perfect objectivity
+3. Perfect objectivity in writing

 Which statement about critical reading is TRUE?